 Maypearl is where I learned about the circle of life.
 After I found a lost newborn calf hidden in the grass by a crick that ran across the property, I spent days sleeping in the barn, feeding it with a bottle until it was strong enough to join the herd.
-Grandmother named it after me, and if there was ever a spoiled cow in Texas, this was the one.
-It never occurred to me he might be slaughtered some day, and when it came time to drive him up the cattle chute to the truck, I was devastated.
-A few days later when a freezer load of thick steaks came back, my grandmother took me out to the porch and explained we were giving my cow the ultimate honor by enjoying his contribution to our lives – including the freshly ground burgers we were about to eat.
+Grandmother named it after me, and if there was ever a spoiled calf in Texas, this was the one.
+It never occurred to me he might be slaughtered someday, and when it came time to drive him up the cattle chute to the truck, I was devastated.
+A few days later when a freezer load of thick steaks showed up, my grandmother took me out to the porch and explained we were giving my cow the ultimate honor by enjoying his contribution to our lives – including the freshly ground burgers we were about to eat.
 We all held hands and she taught me my first prayer; one I remember to this day.
 That night as I chased fireflies around the yard, Grandmother said they were happy spirits, so I let the collection in my jar go free, in case my little cow was one of them.

-Why do I bring all of this up?
+Why do I bring this up?
 I forget exactly how it happened, but in the course of emails back and forth between me and Rodney of Podnah’s BBQ in NE Portland, I mentioned that his food reminded me of Texas.
-Through a series of more and more incredulous exchanges, we realized we had lived just a half mile or so from each other.
+Through a series of more and more incredulous exchanges, we realized we had lived just a half-mile or so from each other.
 Granted, I’d probably left before he was old enough to walk, but as we shared the names of past neighbors, the sheer coincidence brought back a wave of memories.
-It helped me understand his roots, and gave me an insight into just what he’s trying to do in his restaurant at NE 17th and Killingsworth.
+It helped me understand his roots and gave me an insight into just what he’s trying to do in his restaurant at NE 17th and Killingsworth.

 Order a full plate and you’ll get a choice of two sides; the selection makes me feel like I’m back at a potluck on the ranch.
-The potato salad and coleslaw are pretty much what you’d expect from the region, and the ramekin of pinto beans, while cooked properly, is nothing to get excited about.
+In general, the sides set Podnah’s Pit Barbecue apart from any other barbecue restaurant in our area.
+The potato salad and coleslaw are pretty much what you’d expect from Texas, and the ramekins of pinto beans, while cooked properly, are nothing to get excited about.
 However, the black-eyed pea salad is terrific, the legumes in a bath made up of bits of onion and a mellow vinegar sauce, soft yet firmly holding their texture.
 Pair the salad with the juicy collard greens which are layered with little shreds of pork, and the combination will call out to any southerner.
-The cornbread varies a bit from night to-night, but tends to be slightly sweet with just the right level of moisture and good corn flavor.
+The cornbread varies a bit from night to night but tends to be slightly sweet with just the right level of moisture and good corn flavor.
 For me, this is as good as it gets.
 Give me a few pats of butter, put on some Doc Watson, and I’ll be a happy man.
 Honey is for amateurs.

-Most of the meats are central Texas barbecue style.
-The ribs are dry rubbed instead of being slathered with sauce as some people might expect.
-There is a good balance of mellow bark, meat and fat on the bones.
+Of course, the main event is the meat, cooked in the central Texas barbecue style.
+The ribs are dry-rubbed instead of being slathered with sauce as some people might expect.
+There is a good balance of mellow bark, meat, and fat on the bones.
 In case you aren’t familiar with the term, “bark” is the flavorful crust that forms when meat is smoked for a long period.
-A slightly spicy vinegar sauce, a yellow mustard-vinegar sauce, and a sweeter, thicker BBQ sauce, is served on the side.
+A slightly spicy vinegar sauce, a yellow mustard-vinegar sauce, and a sweeter, thicker BBQ sauce, are served on the side.
 Rodney says they are Brian’s recipes from the original LOW restaurant which inspired Podnah’s.

-Podnah’s brisket doesn’t disappoint.
+Podnah’s Pit Barbecue brisket doesn’t disappoint.
 The beef is cooked to the point where the edges have a light, crispy, smoky bark.
 There is just the right amount of fat, which melts into the meat, giving it flavor without being overwhelming.
 This is the best brisket I’ve had outside of Texas.

-BBQ is highly regional, and folks need to realize that Rodney’s version of sauce, or dry rub, of coleslaw or any of the other dishes, may not be what they grew up with.
+BBQ is highly regional, and folks need to realize that Rodney’s version of the sauce, or dry rub, of coleslaw or any of the other dishes, may not be what they grew up with.
 Some folks have told me they didn’t like the food at all, that it isn’t like anything they had “back home”.
 To this there isn’t much I can say – it’s like any other cuisine, tainted by the heart.
 Maybe it’s because I sit there thinking about my early days in Texas, Bessie Smith singing Careless Love in my mind, but to me, this is the best barbecue on the west coast.
 That’s all that matters.

 - Phone: (503) 281-3700

-- Address: 1625f NE Killingsworth, Portland, OR.
+- Address: 1625 NE Killingsworth, Portland, OR.
 97211

 - Website: PodnahsPit.com